skiphansen/pano_progfpga/README.md

+**If you have a G2 you might want to checkout my [panog2_ldr](https://github.com/skiphansen/panog2_ldr) project before reading on.**

 ## Flashing Pano Logic devices without a programmer

 This project updates the Xilinx image embedded in the Panologic's progfpga programmer utility with a new user provided image.

 Why?

 Using a JTAG or SPI programmer to update the flash in a Pano requires an investment in a programmer and requires disassembling the Pano to gain access to the programming connectors.
 Sometimes a more convenient method is handy.

 If you are one of those that picked up a Pano but never got around to doing anything with it now is your chance.
 Dig your Pano out of your